 Gluster: scalable file storage with object capabilities

 The differences, of course, are more nuanced than this, based on they way each program handles the data it stores.

 Ceph uses object storage, which means it stores data in binary objects spread out across lots of computers.
 It builds a private cloud system with OpenStack technology, and users can mix unstructured and structured data in the same system.

 Gluster uses block storage, which stores a set of data in chunks on open space in connected Linux computers.
 It builds a highly scalable system with access to more traditional storage and file transfer protocols, and can scale quickly and without a single point of failure.
 That means you can store huge amounts of older data without losing accessibility or security.
-An April 2014 study by IOP Science showed that Gluster outperformed Ceph, but still showed some instabilities that resulted in partial or total data loss.
+A study by IOP Science showed that Gluster outperformed Ceph, but still showed some instabilities that resulted in partial or total data loss.

 Both use a standard POSIX or NFS interface, and users can interact with data as though through a standard file system.
 Both provide search and retrieval interfaces for the data you store.
 But if your team plans on doing anything with big data, you’ll want to know which of these to choose.

 Ceph distributes data across computers in the cluster and allows the user to access all of the data at once through the interface.
 On the backend, CephFS communicates with the disparate parts of the cluster and stores data without much user intervention.
 Multiple clients can also access the store without intervention.